Entrance Exam Preparation – pitfalls and pointers

 - Do give positive feedback: Students respond to encouragement; there’s always something positive to say, so say it.

 - Do train for speed: School entrance exams are highly time-pressurised.
 Get your child used to working with speed by giving them past questions to complete in specific time frames.
 Gradually ramp up the pressure in terms of time per question and the overall length of the exam.

 - Do teach them how to manage their time effectively.
 Many students will be reluctant to skip a question they think they can answer, even if it is taking them too long.
 Skipping one question might enable them to get other questions.

 - Do coach them to check: This is especially important for younger students applying for the 7+ and 8+.
 They often won’t necessarily think to check, but it will gain them numerous marks if they do.
 Give them completed homework to review, or allow them extra time at the end of a practice test to check their work again.

 - Do hone in on weak points: Focus on the areas where your child can pick up extra marks by filling in gaps in knowledge or addressing misunderstandings.

 We hope these tips have provided a quick snapshot of entrance exam preparation.
 For more in-depth support, you can enlist our expert tutors!
-If you’d like arrange tuition for your child, or would like our team's advice on any other aspect of your child's education, then don’t hesitate to get in touch with us today.
+If you’d like to arrange tuition for your child, or our team's advice on any other aspect of your child's education, don’t hesitate to contact